Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/accounts-instrumentation-guide.md

 });
 ```

-In the example, group properties are created for `group_type`, name, employees, and email.
+In the example, group properties are created for `group_type`, `name`, `employees`, and `email`.

-If you don't provide "Amplitude Group Type/Value Trait", or one of the traits wasn't provided in your Group call, then Segment associated the user with a group with the type "[Segment] Group" and with the value "(Group Id)".
-No properties are associated with that group.
+If you don't provide "Amplitude Group Type/Value Trait", or one of the traits wasn't provided in your call:

+- Segment associates the user with a group with the type "[Segment] Group", with the value "(Group Id)".
+- No properties are associated with that group.

 ### Event level groups